register for email updates

 Alfred J. Powell Jr. (R-Camilla)

 State records show the state Department of Transportation wrote $691,500 in checks to Powell’s law firm in 2009, but he said they were never deposited in the firm’s account.
-Powell said his law partner, who has handled right-of-way acquisition for the DOT, endorsed the checks over to a new LLC created to continue that work rather than asking the state to reissue them.
+Powell said his law partner, who has handled right-of-way acquisition for the DOT, endorsed the checks over to a new limited liability company created to continue that work rather than asking the state to reissue them.
+Powell said he had no affiliation with the new LLC.

 Political career